Find Argument Statistics (Map Viewer)

 The Argument statistics group includes the following parameters:

-• Statistics type specifies the statistic to extract from the variable or variables along a given dimension.
-The Statistics type parameter options are as follows:
+• Statistics type specifies the statistic that will be extracted from the variable or variables along a given dimension.
+The options are as follows:

 • Argument of the minimum—The dimension value at which the minimum variable value is reached will be extracted.
 This is the default.